Bluff Knoll

+The main access to the base of the walk trail is from Chester Pass Road.

-The Bluff Knoll trail is a round trip of about 6 km taking three to four hours, and has a Grade 4 rating of climbing difficulty, with some steep and rough steps.
+The Bluff Knoll trail is a round trip of about 6 km taking three to four hours, and has a grade 4 rating of climbing difficulty, with some steep and rough steps.
 In 2020 many parts of the trail were destroyed in the Black Summer bushfires, and has since been upgraded and improved.
 The view from the summit encompasses the Stirling and Porongurup mountain ranges, as well as the coast near Albany.

-Due to its altitude, Bluff Knoll and the surrounding peaks of the Stirling Ranges are some of only a few places to experience regular snowfalls in Western Australia.
+Due to its elevation, Bluff Knoll and the surrounding peaks of the Stirling Ranges are some of only a few places to experience regular snowfalls in Western Australia.
 When snow is forecast by the Bureau of Meteorology it attracts hikers from all over the southwest region to experience it.

 The peak was given its name by Governor James Stirling as the highest point in the Stirling Range.
 Although Bluff Knoll is sometimes claimed to be the highest point in Western Australia, the highest peak is actually Mount Meharry in Karijini National Park in the Hamersley Range, which is 1249 m above sea level.

-Aboriginal History
+Aboriginal history

 Some Mineng and Koreng/Goreng people treat the bluff with foreboding and prefer to avoid its rocky ridges.
-Noongar artist Tjyllyungoo/Lance Chadd states:"It's a place of different moods, lots of eyes looking...In the old days, old people went around that place.
-It holds the totemic spirit of our people."
+Noongar artist Tjyllyungoo/Lance Chadd states:

 The mountain is often shrouded in a mist which curls around the peaks and floats into the gullies.
-Signage at the Bluff Knoll carpark states that a mist-like spirit named Noatch (meaning "dead body" or "corpse" in the Noongar language) resides there.
+Signage at the Bluff Knoll carpark states that a mist-like spirit named Noatch (meaning 'dead body' or 'corpse' in the Noongar language) resides there.

-In 'Boola Miyel: The place of many faces Noongar Elders Jack Williams and Averil Dean state:"Boola Miyel is the place of many faces.
-If you look into the rock face you will see all of the eyes of the many faces looking out at you.
-Boola Miyel is the place where the spirit Noyintj lives, this is the spirit of the dead...When any Noongar person dies down in Koreng country, their spirit always comes back to Boola Miyel before it passes onto the great beyond."Elders Williams and Dean also associate Bluff Knoll with the story of a young woman who set two suitors against each other, resulting in their deaths.
+In Boola Miyel: The place of many faces Noongar Elders Jack Williams and Averil Dean state:

+Elders Williams and Dean also associate Bluff Knoll with the story of a young woman who set two suitors against each other, resulting in their deaths.
 The young woman was banished and became a lonely spirit who wails and wanders among the peaks.